rgm/read52/29-jeremy-ashkenas.md

 So you can choose to twiddle bits and place your opcodes or you can say `list.eachNewItem()` and not caring about what the class or type of the item is.
-And let's be clear here, right: because when we sit down to write code it's not an inevitable thing.
+And let's be clear here: because when we sit down to write code it's not an inevitable thing.
 We're still *writing*.

 Almost every other field of engineering has been transformed by